Participatory AI: A Scandinavian Approach to Human-Centered AI: Participatory AI -- Framework

+\item[C.] \emergentBehavior{} -- AI systems built on probabilistic models produce outputs that can vary even with identical inputs and may exhibit unintended behaviors not anticipated by designers~\cite{Guo2025, CampoloSchwerzmann2023, DBLP:conf/iclr/WeiBZGYLDDL22, Marks2025}.
+This unpredictability distinguishes AI from traditional software, where bugs are typically reproducible and traceable.
+Emergence creates a downstream challenge: because system behavior cannot be fully specified in advance, communities must make ongoing decisions about what constitutes acceptable performance.
+What counts as a ``good'' output depends on context and values that may differ across user groups and change over time.
+Participatory practices become essential not only for identifying when systems behave unexpectedly, but for negotiating the standards against which behavior is judged.
+Feedback loops~\cite{Liu2023, Weidinger2025} serve this function, but their design---metrics, interpretation, and decision-making---is itself a site requiring participation.

-\item[D.] \humanAugmentation{} -- AI systems are not operated through commands, but through \textit{data}---prompts, media, sensor readings, additional knowledge bases, and tool inputs through APIs---that collectively shape behavior in real time~\cite{Mei2025}.
-This reframes interaction design as a participatory data practice: users co-constitute system behavior through the data they provide.
-Yet it also introduces critical trade-offs between human oversight (interacting with the AI system to tailor its workings) and system autonomy (AI as a means of automation intended to reduce the need for user interaction).
-While training data defines foundational capacities~\cite{Penedo2024, Li2024}, input and interaction data dynamically shape behavior~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20}, with both being sites of participatory intervention.
-Participatory AI demands that users are not just end-users, but co-designers of interaction norms---defining what constitutes appropriate input, when to delegate to AI, and how to audit system responses.
-By treating human-AI interaction as a collaborative data process, PAI ensures that AI augments human expertise rather than displacing it and thus emphasizes the tool-perspective of AI with a focus on human agency and ongoing negotiation.
+\item[D.] \humanAugmentation{} -- Unlike traditional software operated through explicit commands, AI systems are shaped through data: prompts, uploaded media, sensor readings, retrieved documents, and tool outputs collectively influence behavior in real time~\cite{Mei2025}.
+This reframes interaction as a participatory data practice—users co-constitute system behavior through what they provide.
+Yet this also surfaces a fundamental tension between human oversight and system autonomy.
+More automation reduces the burden of interaction but may also diminish opportunities for users to guide, correct, or learn from the system~\cite{DBLP:journals/ijhci/Shneiderman20}.
+Conversely, maintaining human control requires effort that may undermine the efficiency gains AI promises.
+Where to draw this line is not a technical question but a participatory one: different communities, tasks, and contexts will warrant different balances.
+Training data defines a system's foundational capacities~\cite{Penedo2024, Li2024}, while interaction data shapes its ongoing behavior~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20}; both are sites for participatory intervention.
+Participatory AI demands that users help define what constitutes appropriate input, when delegation to AI is acceptable, and how to audit system responses, ensuring that AI augments human expertise rather than displacing it.

 \end{description}

 Together, these four design challenges reveal that AI systems are not designed once and for all.
 They are shaped by data, evolve through use, and embed shifting norms and existing power relations.
 Yet they capture only a fraction of the design decisions to be made and the trade-offs to be negotiated.
 As described by Crawford and Joler~\cite{Crawford2018}, there are many more issues besides a system's technical capabilities and the users' preferences, such as questions about sustainability (i.e., how much compute power and natural resources to use), legality (i.e., how much leeway to give on using copyrighted and personal training data), equity (i.e., how to ensure fair compensation for manual labor involved), and safety (i.e., how strictly to moderate AI generated contents).
 Participatory practices can serve as a framework on these levels of AI design as well, by involving communities and ensuring a democratic and ethical process in finding suitable compromises.